MRU-F25-COMP2603/2633-term-project-unicourse-sphere/resources/dev-guide.md

 ├── server.js                    # Entry point to start the server
 └── uni_course_sphere_homepage.html  # Static HTML homepage file
 ```

+**Notes for developers:**

+- The _src/_ directory contains all core server and database logic.
+- The _database/_ folder holds SQL scripts for creating and seeding the database.
+- The _resource/_ contains all project documentation.
+- The root _server.js_ is the entry point used by npm start.
+- The _.env_ file must be created locally using the _.env.example_ template inside _src/config/_.

 ### 3. Set Up Environment